stefangary/ariane-packaging/Performance.md

 + ran 32 concurrent simulations in 38 minutes.
 Used all remaining RAM for cache.

 A Skylake, 34CPU, 400GB, SSD instance, image-ariane-sfg-5
-+ copied input data
++ copied input data in 16 minutes
-+ ran 32 concurrent
++ ran 32 concurrent simulations in 37 minutes, including postprocessing (2 minutes), so closer to ~35 minutes.

 Finally, 64 CPUs do appear to decrease the data copy time.
 For 64 cores,